dina209/dina209/README.md

 *My name is Dina Chotanova*

 #### About me:
-I have excellent background in International Business from one of the top UK universities with some experience in finaceece.
+I have excellent background in International Business from one of the top UK universities with some experience in finance.
 Recently retrained through YandexPraktikum as Data Analyst

 #### Databases:
 PostgreSQL